-1) Find a local hearing care professional you trust.
+1) Find a local hearing care professional you can trust

-Your daily routine is the most important determining factor when selecting the right hearing aids for you.
+Your daily routine is an important factor when selecting the right hearing aids for you.
 Are you an outdoor enthusiast?
-Are you retired or do you still work instead?
-Are you often in noisy environments?
-Bring your responses to your free hearing appointment.
+Are you retired or do you still work?
+Are you often in noisy indoor environments?
+Bring your responses to your free hearing consultation.

 Download the Personalized Hearing Health Assessment form

-Your general health, medications you take or have taken, childhood illnesses, and your current hearing loss symptoms all influence the choice of hearing aid model appropriate for you.
-Make some notes that you can share with your hearing care professional when you come in for an office visit.
+Your general health, medications you take or have taken, past illnesses, and your current hearing loss symptoms may all influence the selection of a hearing aid model that’s most appropriate for you.
+Make notes to share with your hearing care professional when you come in for an office visit.

 5) Review your audiogram results with a professional.

-If a hearing loss is detected, your audiogram will show what kind of hearing loss you have (conductive, sensorineural or mixed) and if your hearing loss is mild, moderate, severe, or profound.
+If hearing loss is detected, completing an audiogram will be the next step during your consultation.
+Measured by playing tones of different frequencies and speech sounds through earphones, an audiogram graph will reveal what type of hearing loss you have (conductive, sensorineural or mixed) and whether your hearing loss is mild, moderate, severe of profound.

 Read up on the various levels of hearing loss